qiubaiying/qiubaiying.github.io/_posts/2020-08-29-P-Minimizer.md

 ## Content

 Motivation:

 when do sequence comparision (including nucleic acid / protein / etc.), too much seeds need to be stored, but which cannot be stored in RAM.

->the existing methods:
+>the existing method's catagories?

 - "seed and extend" approaches, e.g. BLAST_1990
 - "seeds" without an explicit extend step, e.g. SSAHA_2001

 > why minimizers?

-Minimizers, only a small fraction fo seeds.
+Minimizers, only a small fraction fo all seeds.
 - speed up string-matching comparision
 - missing only a small fraction of the matches (using all seeds)

-> how to select a fewer kmer
+> how to select a fewer kmer (as minimizer)?

-1.every k-th k-mer (each letter is covered exactly once)
+Way 1.every k-th k-mer (each letter is covered exactly once)

->>don't work, because that.
+don't work, because that.
 However, in that case two strings Ti and Tj with long identical subsequences that start at positions pi and pj need not have a stored k-mer in common unless pi − pj is a multiple of k.
 Thus, the database would not satisfy the collection criterion, in the sense that sorting it by k-mer would yield seeds for only a small fraction of matching pairs (Ti , Tj ).

-2.different strings Ti and Tj choose the same representative if they share a long enough subsequence.
+Way 2.different strings Ti and Tj choose the same representative if they share a long enough subsequence.

->> 选择原则是，对于不同的序列（Ti and Tj）, 他们共有的长子串可以被同样的kmer所代表。这样被选出的kmer叫做minimizers。
+选择原则是，对于不同的序列（Ti and Tj）, 他们共有的长子串可以被同样的kmer所代表。这样被选出的kmer叫做minimizers。

 ## Definiation